Photo: Dietmar Rabich / Wikimedia Commons

 Price: AUD 800–6,000/night (~€486–3,645) | Location: 1 Farrer Place, CBD

-Capella Sydney (2023 — the most recently opened luxury property in the city) occupies the extraordinary 1962 Department of Education building, a listed heritage structure — the extraordinary Neo-Classical sandstone façade, the extraordinary grand atrium (the Heritage Hall, preserved and converted to the hotel’s central social space), and the extraordinary Brasserie 1930 restaurant.
+Capella Sydney (2023 — the most recently opened luxury property in the city) occupies the 1962 Department of Education building, a listed heritage structure — a Neo-Classical sandstone façade, a grand atrium (the Heritage Hall, preserved and converted to the hotel’s central social space), and the Brasserie 1930 restaurant.
 In two years of operation, Capella Sydney has established itself as the most design-forward luxury hotel in the city.

 Bondi and Eastern Suburbs